inetic/inetic.github.io/_posts/2016-05-19-android-unreal-and-lla.md

 The above is the standard approach, and is also the one Unreal uses, but it has one drawback which is the *warm-up* latency.
 That is, when nothing is being played, the thread inside OpenSL responsible for playing sound goes to a dormant mode to preserve phone's battery.
 During this mode, it decreases the frequency of polling for new data and sleeps otherwise.
 To [avoid this warm-up latency](https://developer.android.com/ndk/guides/audio/output-latency.html#warmup-lat), we'll make Unreal engine constantly feed the OpenSL system new bytes, where these bytes shall be all zeros at times when there is silence.

 But even with the warm-up problem gone, there are more problems to be addressed.
 The next one on the list is the size of the buffer we want to pass to OpenSL.
 The size of it is directly proportional to the period after which the OpenSL thread requests new data.
-If it's too big, we get high latency again, and if it's too small, we'll hear glithes.
+If it's too big, we get high latency again, and if it's too small, we'll hear glitches.
 For example, in Unreal engine the size of the buffer is fixed to [8192 samples](https://github.com/EpicGames/UnrealEngine/blob/release/Engine/Source/Runtime/Engine/Public/AudioDecompress.h#L13) (the link only works if you were granted access to Unreal's sources).
 This size corresponds to ~186ms when played on 44100 sample rate, which is unacceptable for low latency audio.

 The last requirement for low latency audio is the proper sample rate, as nicely explained in [this video](https://youtu.be/d3kfEeMZ65c?t=4) if we used a sample rate different to the one which is native for a given device, the sound data would take a "longer path" inside OpenSL before they are played, thus increasing the latency again.